pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       :arg bool pretty: Prettify the document source for better readability.

       :arg bool decrypt: Save a decrypted copy (the default).
 If false, the resulting PDF will be encrypted with the same password as the original.
-Will be ignored for non-encrypted files.
+Ignored for non-encrypted files.

     .. method:: saveIncr()